Main course

 Preheat an oven to 240˚C

 Smear the bird all over with the butter.
-Squeeze the lemon over the top and and put the spent lemon halves, herbs and garlic in the cavity.
+Squeeze the lemon over the top and put the spent lemon halves, herbs and garlic in the cavity.
 Season liberally.

 Roast the chicken for 45 minutes, basting regularly (basting often is very important).